Mercury dime: Gold versions

 The Mint released a centennial version, in gold, of the Mercury dime on April 21, 2016, sold through the Mint's official website.
 Demand was so high that orders were no longer able to be placed within 45 minutes of the coin becoming available.
 On April 26, the Mint reported that it had sold 122,510 units, just 2,490 pieces away from the item's maximum allowable mintage.
 The remainder, which included about as many as 8,000 to 9,000 coins that were unsold or returned to the mint from prior sales, were offered for sale on December 15, 2016, with a limit of one per customer, and sold out within 90 minutes.

 In July 2025, the Mint announced it would re-issue the gold version in 2026, with a 1916 date and a Liberty Bell privy mark.
-The gold coin will be accompanied by a silver medal as part of the 2026 "Best of the Mint" commemoration, part of the observance of the 250th anniversary of American independence.
+The gold coin was accompanied by a silver medal as part of the 2026 "Best of the Mint" commemoration, part of the observance of the 250th anniversary of American independence.
+Released on June 4, 2026, the mintage limit of 30,000 sold out within five hours.